metaterminal/metaterminal.fyi/content/puzzles/_index.md

 ### Brown Puzzlehunt (2025)

-[Brown Puzzlehunt](https://www.brownpuzzlehunt.com/) was two puzzlehunts in a trenchcoat: an in-person puzzlehunt located in Providence, Rhode Island, with physical puzzles, events, and a runaround; and a fully remote online-only puzzlehunt run one week later.
+[Brown Puzzlehunt](https://www.brownpuzzlehunt.com/) was two puzzlehunts in a trenchcoat:

+1) an in-person puzzlehunt located in Providence, Rhode Island, with physical puzzles, events, and a runaround; and
+2) a fully remote online-only puzzlehunt, ran one week later.

 I acted as Puzzle Director, with final editorial say on all puzzles in the hunt.
 I also wrote a number of puzzles, and helped the technical team with some web development and puzzle post-production.

+(Links to the puzzles I wrote are forthcoming.)

 ### MIT Mystery Heist (2024)